Supporting Equality, Diversity and Inclusion

 - Create impact through communication, dissemination and exploitation, including National Impact Plans and an EU Impact plan.

-To organise this work, two Communities of Practice were established, one consisting of representatives of Research Funding Organisations, under which the Irish Research Council was a work package leader on the theme of gender bias in evaluation processes, and a second comprising national authorities, focused on gender policy.
+To organise this work, two Communities of Practice were established: one consisting of representatives of Research Funding Organisations, under which the Irish Research Council is a work package leader on the theme of gender bias in evaluation processes, and a second comprising national authorities, focused on gender .
+The CoPs work to translate the recommendations of the reports into policy that is useful at a pragmatic level and to feed back into the CoPs on the plausibility of recommendations and outputs from an implementation standpoint.

 For more information, see the GENDERACTIONplus website.